 Article or chapter in edited bookGurman AS, Kniskern DP.
 Family therapy outcome research: knowns and unknowns.
 In: Gurman AS, Kniskern DP, editors.
 Handbook of family therapy.
 New York: Brunner/Maazel, 1981:742-75.

 Please ensure that references are complete, in that they include where relevant, author's name, article or book title, volume and issue number, publisher, year and page reference.
-Journal titles should appear in full.UNITS AND ABBREVIATIONS
+Journal titles should appear in full.For reference style 2 Harvard:

 SI units and their accepted abbreviations should be used.RANDOMISED CONTROLLED TRIALS